55 Sights in Padua, Italy (with Map and Images)

 Show sight on map

-The Castelvecchio, formerly called Castello della Torlonga but today also known as Castello di Ezzelino, or Castello Carrarese or Castello di Padova, is a fortification of early medieval origin located on the bifurcation of the Bacchiglione where it divides into Tronco Maestro and Naviglio interno.
-It owes its current characteristics to the Da Carrara lordship.
-During the nineteenth and twentieth centuries it was largely used as a state prison, while the keep, the Torlonga, has been the city's observatory since the eighteenth century.
+The Castelvecchio, formerly called Castello della Torlonga but today also known as Castello di Ezzelino, or Castello Carrarese or even Castello di Padova, is a fortification of early medieval origin located on the bifurcation of the Bacchiglione where it is divided into Tronco Maestro and Naviglio interno.
+It owes its current characteristics to the lordship of the Da Carrara.
+During the nineteenth and twentieth centuries it was largely used as a state prison while the keep, the Torlonga, has been the city observatory since the eighteenth century.

 Wikipedia: Castelvecchio (Padova) (IT)